 0, and the current task instance state updates to

-To clear the task status, go to the Graph View or Tree View in the Airflow UI and then click the task you want to rerun.
-In the Task Actions list select Clear as shown in the following image.
+To clear the task status, go to the Grid View in the Airflow UI, select the task instance you want to rerun and click the Clear task button.

-When clearing a task instance, you can select the following options to clear and rerun additional related task instances:
+A popup window appears, giving you the following options to clear and rerun additional task instances related to the selected task:

 - Past: Clears any instances of the task in DAG runs with a data interval before the selected task instance.